 After check in to our hotel room, we begin to walk to Ruins of St. Paul's direction which is also the central district of Macau.
 Just right outside of our hotel - Sofitel, pawn shops can be seen lined up everywhere!
 That leaves a strong impression to me even before those heritage buildings and churches.

 On the way walk back to hotel, we stop by to takeway beef offal from this roadside stall run by a couple named 澳门明记牛杂美食 Ming kee beef offal with queues when we passed by earlier.
 We waited about 15 to 20 mins for our order to be ready.
 Besides beef offal e.g. triple, tendon, intestine, meatballs (which we takeaway), there are also other variety such as lapcheong, chicken feet, beancurd skin even veggies.
 As the beef offal is keep boiling in broth, we can constantly smell herb broth which is similar to the beef noodle that selling in Malaysia.
 We also tried the herbal tea from road side stall, it is not much different from those selling in Malaysia.
-The familiary and similarity makes me feel like I am not in Macau but in Malaysia lol.
+The familiary and similarity makes me feel like I am not in Macau but in Malaysia.
+End of our day 1 in Macau with beef offal as our supper in our hotel room.

 No comments: